Tinnitus Treatment

 Coping and Support

 Additional treatments we may suggest include support groups, education, and stress management.
-Tinnitus can cause stress, and stress can aggravate tinnitus, creating a feedback loop that makes the problem more detrimental.
-Learning more about tinnitus, and talking with others who also experience it, can help you to feel more in control of your responses to tinnitus and help reduce stress.
+Tinnitus can cause stress, and stress can aggravate it, creating a feedback loop that makes the problem more detrimental.
+Learning more about it, and talking with others who also experience it, can help you to feel more in control of your responses to tinnitus and help reduce stress.
+If you need tinnitus treatment please contact us at our Burnsville, MN or St. Louis Park, MN offices for more information.